conversejs/converse.js/docs/source/configuration.rst

     longer exist.
 Instead the standard ``converse.js`` build is used, together with the appropriate ``view_mode`` value.

-    Since verseion 4.0.0, there is now also only one CSS file to be used for all the different view modes, ``converse.css``.
+    Since version 4.0.0, there is now also only one CSS file to be used for all the different view modes, ``converse.css``.

     The ``converse-muc-embedded.js`` build can still be built, because it's smaller